 - Preheat the oven to 325F degrees.
 Grease and flour a 12-cup bundt pan, or brush with pan release.
 Make sure to get into all the grooves of the pan.

 - In a large bowl, whisk together the flour, spices, baking soda, baking powder and salt.

-- In a separate very large bowl, beat together the oil, sugars, vanilla extract and pumpkin until there are no lumps.
+- In a separate very large bowl, beat together the oil, sugars, eggs, vanilla extract and pumpkin until there are no lumps.
 This can also be done by hand with a wire whisk.

 - Carefully beat (or whisk) the flour mixture into the batter, about 1/2 at a time until combined.